infchg/iCLEA/README.md

-# Creating iCLEA repository of Cloud Eassy Appliances
+# Creating iCLEA repository of Cloud Easy Appliances

-in line with the furtniture & home model, the iCLEA templates are ready to be deployed and build new Clouds quickly and cost effectvely.
+As in the furniture home model: iCLEA templates ready to deploy and build new Clouds quickly and cost effectively.

-Here now business can pickup appliances for AWS, Azure, GCP, ...
+Here business can pickup appliances for AWS, Azure, GCP, ...
+ - 2022 Sept 17 uploading new Azure & AWS demo templates
+ - tf

 ## AzCtrl AZURE CLOUD CONTROL DEMOS